Law as a Tool to Influence Society

 Lawsuits are tools in our civil society, and often a means to resolve conflict between citizens.
 However, they also send a message to our citizens.
 They can influence large corporations, powerful forces, and ordinary citizens to modify their behavior and assume civic duties which benefit society.
 There are times when we lose a battle, but can win a war.
 And sometimes, lawsuits are a viable tool in the war for social justice.

 While we at Kopka Pinkus Dolin do not fight battles on the scale of Shurat Hadin, we do fight battles for civic justice.
 By our victories, we can positively influence our society.
-When Detroit partners, Mark Dolin and Bob Abramson, obtain a jury trial verdict against a plaintiff based upon her fraudulent claim, when Jacklyn Paletta and Brian King obtain summary disposition based upon surveillance evidence of fraud, and Gene Pinkus and his team uncover and successfully deny fraudulent claims, we are influencing our society to desist from making unsubstantiated claims.
+When Detroit partners, Mark Dolin and Bob Abramson, obtain a jury trial verdict against a plaintiff based upon her fraudulent claim, and Gene Pinkus and his team uncover and successfully deny fraudulent claims, we are influencing our society to desist from making unsubstantiated claims.
 When Indiana partners, Brooke Riffell and Leslie Pollie, defeat class action status in claims against municipalities, and when Indiana partner, Sheri Bradtke McNeil, successfully defends municipal police departments we are making social policy in favor of local cities and police.
 When Indiana partner, Deb Kapitan, convinces the Indiana Supreme court to uphold the trial court’s ruling allowing her expert’s opinion into evidence, we are influencing the way trials are conducted.
 When we participate in industry groups such as TIDA and NRRDA, we assist our clients in establishing tighter risk management procedures to avoid civil liability, and protect customers and end- users from injury.

 Corporations are citizens.
 They have rights but they also have civic responsibilities.
 We can take great pride that our profession, when practiced well, has a positive influence on society.